Project

 Gotcha, just curious if your based off of 4.19 from mainline or if you started from a TI kernel.
 Glad you got it working though.

-RE: Increasing CPU clock OMAPL138 - Added by Kim Nielsen about 1 year ago
+RE: Increasing CPU clock OMAPL138 - Added by Kim Nielsen over 1 year ago

 I actually got another question.